LucasRoesler/lucasroesler.github.io/content/post/2017/beer-spring-hefeweizen.md

 I converted this to a partial mash using the following tweak

 > Grains:
-> - 3.5 lbs.
-Weyermann Pale Wheat malt
+> - 5.5 lbs Weyermann Pale Wheat malt
-> - 2 lbs German Pilsner malt
+> - 0.5 lbs 6 Row
-> - 2.4 lbs dry malt extract
+> - 3 lbs lbs dry malt extract
 >
 > Hops:
 > - 1 oz German Tettnang for 60 min